 Calheta is known for being on the sunny side of the island.
-This means that wherever you are on the island and no matter how cloudy, windy or rough the weather is, you can expect a good chance that the weather is sunny in Calheta.
-I stayed in Calheta for five weeks in August and Septemeber and throughout that time there was probably only a handful of days that would have been completely overcast or raining.
+This means that wherever you are on the island and no matter how cloudy, windy, or rough the weather is, you can expect a good chance that the weather is sunny in Calheta.
+I stayed in Calheta for five weeks in August and September and throughout that time there were probably only a handful of days that would have been completely overcast or raining.

 Calheta is one of the most highly-rated regions to stay in Madeira.
 This is because it is situated in one of the sunniest parts of the island.
 When other parts of Madeira are battling clouds, wind, and rain, Calheta can often be shining golden with beachgoers enjoying stunning weather.

 As you might have noticed, Calheta Beach isn’t completely natural.
 The cement blocks act as a barrier, there are shark nets attached in the gap of the wall to keep swimmers safe and even the sand is imported.
 It has really been created for the residents and visitors of Calheta so that they have a sandy beach to enjoy.
 Because Madeira is a volcanic island, many of the beaches are stone or pebble surfaces.
 At Calheta Beach, you can lay down your towel and enjoy some soft sand.